sklose/WeMoWsdl/README.md

 WeMoWsdl
 ========

-This project provides WSDL definitions that can be used to generate client-side code for controlling Belin WeMo devices.
+This project provides WSDL definitions that can be used to generate client-side code for controlling Belkin WeMo devices.

 Example usage with C#
 ---------------------